-Want to learn more about the core principles of community engaged research at PRIDEnet?
-Check out our 1st Edition of Guidance on Community-Engaged Research: A Primer for Ancillary Study Applicants authored by members of the PRIDEnet Participant Advisory Committee (PAC).
-We hope these guidelines will help you maintain a consistent and comprehensive focus on historically marginalized and under-represented sub-communities in your research.
+Check out Guidance on Community-Engaged Research: A Primer for Ancillary Study Applicants (First Edition) authored by the PRIDEnet Participant Advisory Committee (PAC).
+We hope these guidelines will help you maintain a consistent and comprehensive focus on historically marginalized and under-represented subcommunities in your research.

 We want to facilitate the training of undergraduate, post-baccalaureate, graduate, medical, postdoctoral, and other trainees and learners in order to grow a pipeline of skilled and competent researchers in community-engaged research in sexual and gender minority health.

 If you are interested in gaining experience and training with community-engaged research on sexual and gender minority health with The PRIDE Study and PRIDEnet, please complete the form at this link.